dcos/cosmos/README.md

 ## Reporting Problems

-If you encounter a problem that seem to be related to a Cosmos bug, please create an issue at [DC/OS Jira](https://dcosjira.atlassian.net/secure/Dashboard.jspa).
+If you encounter a problem that seems to be related to a Cosmos bug, please create an issue at [DC/OS Jira](https://dcosjira.atlassian.net/secure/Dashboard.jspa).
 To create an issue click on the `Create` button at the top and add `cosmos` to the component.